 What is an eating disorder?

 Eating disorders are the #2 leading cause of death in mental illnesses (following Opiate abuse).
 Eating disorders are a serious medical illness characterized by severe disturbances in the way a person eats or compensates for eating.
 Obsession with food, body weight, exercising, or rituals around food may be a sign of an eating disorder.
 They can impact a person’s physical and psychological health in extreme ways.
-Fortunately, eating disorders can be treated and full recovery is possible.
+Fortunately, eating disorder therapy and full recovery is possible.
 They are not a lifestyle choice, or a phase, they are a serious biologically-influenced medical and psychological illness.

 What do feeding and eating disorders look like?